Soni (caste)

-The Soni are a Hindu and Sikh artisan caste found throughout India in the states of Punjab, Rajasthan and Gujarat.
-They are traditionally Goldsmiths and Khatris (Kshatriyas).
-They commonly use the surnames, Pala, Lodhia, Raninga, Khera, Changhada, Hanj, Didani, Rathigara, Dholakia, Chedia, Kadecha, Solanki and Srimali.
+The Soni are a Hindu, Sikh,Jain and Muslim caste of goldsmiths found throughout India in the states of Punjab, Rajasthan, Gujarat, Madhya Pradesh.

 Present circumstances

 The Soni are essentially still goldsmiths, with a few also involved in the manufacture of other items of jewellery.
 Like similar Hindu castes, they are endogamous and maintain a system of clan (gotra) exogamy.
 The various sub-divisions of the Soni have their own caste associations, such as the Patni Soni Mandal and Shrimali Soni Mandal.
 They follow Vaishnavism, and many belonging to the Swaminarayan sect.
-The community primarily speaks Gujarati.

 Shrimali Soni

-This caste mostly situated in western India (Gujarat, Maharashtra, Rajasthan) and most state consider Shrimali Soni in General category and normal Soni as OBC.
+This caste is mostly found in Gujarat.